p0syd0n/Encryption/README.md

 I am not responsible for anything anybody does with my software.

-most importantly, have fun educting yourelf and your victims.
+most importantly, have fun educting yourself and your victims.